trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/running-migrations.md

 deployer.deploy(B);
 ```

-Alternatively, use `async` to deploy queue up deployment tasks that depend on the execution of the previous task:
+Alternatively, use `async` to queue up deployment tasks that depend on the execution of the previous task:

 ```javascript
 module.exports = async function (deployer, network, accounts) {